 - Rinse and trim the ends off your mushrooms.
 Just cut off the portion of the stem that is a bit harder (and may be slightly discolored), where the thin stems meet in a single stalk.

 - Separate the thin, spindly strands by gently pulling on them.

-- In a small bowl, combine a tablespoon of sake, a tablespoon of miso paste, a tablespoon of soy sauce and a half teaspoon of vegetable oil – and mix until the miso has dissolved.
+- In a small bowl, combine half a tablespoon of sake, 1 tablespoon of miso paste, 2 teaspoons of soy sauce and a half a tablespoon of vegetable oil – and mix until the miso has dissolved.

 - Fold and crimp the ends of the foil so the entire packet of mushrooms and sauce is self contained – and stick it in the oven at 400ºF for between 15-20 minutes.

 - Serve hot as a savory side dish, or as a topping for plain Japanese rice – or even mixed inside a yummy pasta dish.